dexterTalha/string_equation/README.md

 # ConditionEquation

 ## Description

-ConditionEquation is a Dart package that allows you to evaluate logical and mathematical expressions dynamically, with support for variables.
-The package is useful in scenarios where you need to interpret and evaluate expressions from a string format.
+ConditionEquation is a powerful Dart package that allows you to dynamically evaluate both logical and mathematical expressions from a string format.
+It offers robust support for variables, making it highly useful in scenarios where you need to parse, interpret, and compute expressions programmatically.
+Whether you're working on rule engines, dynamic forms, or data validation, ConditionEquation simplifies the process of handling complex expressions in your Dart applications.

 ## Features